allefnoob/dayz_dual_debug_monitor/README.md

 ###Detailed instructions for editing your init.sqf file

 * This is what you need to edit in your mission init.sqf file.
-* Don't forget to change your Instance number (at the top of your init file).
 * Comment out this line:<br/>
 <code>  call compile preprocessFileLineNumbers "\z\addons\dayz_code\init\compiles.sqf";				//Compile regular functionscall</code>
 * So it looks like ths:<br/>